-Ideally, you should give your puppy a bath once a month unless your puppy gets dirty and covered in mud, then you might have to bathe them more frequently.
-If your pup has sensitive skin you can wait a bit longer in between bathing sessions, you can also ask your veterinarian how often they recommend giving your puppy a bath.
+Ideally, you should bathe your puppy once a month unless your puppy gets dirty and covered in mud, then you might have to bathe them more frequently.
+If your pup has sensitive skin you can wait a bit longer in between bathing sessions, you can also ask your veterinarian how often they recommend bathing your puppy.

 Hair Cuts and Nail Clippings

 Some people are nervous when it comes to clipping their puppy's nails or cutting their fur, if this is you, you can always take your puppy to a professional groomer for this task because it is essential for your furry companion's health that it is done right.

 There are specific puppy haircuts for each breed and you can ask your veterinarian about the cut you should give your pooch and which scissors you should use.

 When you are clipping your puppy's nails use specific dog nail clippers and only cut little bits at a time leaving them a bit longer because if you accidentally cut them too short your puppy will bleed and it will make them very uncomfortable.
 So if you do not think you can perform this task have it done professionally.
 Puppies require more frequent nail trims than adult dogs, and the rate at which they grow depends on their breed so ask your vet how often your pup's nails should be clipped.